elastic/kibana/src/plugins/data/public/public.api.md

 export type FieldFormatsContentType = 'html' | 'text';

 // Warning: (ae-forgotten-export) The symbol "GetConfigFn" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "FieldFormatsGetConfigFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type FieldFormatsGetConfigFn = GetConfigFn;

+// Warning: (ae-forgotten-export) The symbol "FieldFormatsRegistry" needs to be exported by the entry point index.d.ts
+//
 // @public (undocumented)
 export type FieldFormatsStart = Omit<FieldFormatsRegistry, 'init' | 'register'> & {
     deserialize: FormatFactory;
 };

-// Warning: (ae-forgotten-export) The symbol "FieldSpec" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "fieldList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const fieldList: (specs?: FieldSpec[], shortDotsEnable?: boolean) => IIndexPatternFieldList;

 // Warning: (ae-missing-release-tag) "Filter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //